March, 2026

 Climate Happy Hour: Citizens' Climate Lobby

-Join fellow climate advocates for some fun, food, and refreshments!
-Union Rec, 545 S. Main St. Free (pay for own food/drinks).
+Join other climate concerned folks for conversation and community.
+Conor O'Neills, 318 S. Main St. Free (pay for own food/drinks).
+RSVP requested but not required.

 annarbor@citizensclimatelobby.org